chrismetz09/K8s-mermaid-blog/README.md

 * **Friendly entry point**.
 Greeting readers with a page full of text can be intimidating to those new to Kubernetes, software engineering and tech writing.

-* **Faster grasp of concepts** A diagram can serve as a roadmap for details covered in the accompanying text.
+* **Faster grasp of concepts.** A diagram can serve as a roadmap for details covered in the accompanying text.

-* **Better retention** Humans remember pictures better than words.
+* **Better retention.** Humans remember pictures better than words.

 Most importantly, readers **acquire the confidence to explore further**.
 "Wow!
 Okay I get this.
 What's next?
 Maybe I can contribute."